crykn/gdx-wiki/wiki/unlisted/google-summer-of-code-2014.md

 The ideas below have been compiled by the libGDX contributors and community.
 If you want to pick any of those for your proposal, or come up with your own idea, it's best to get to know libGDX and the backing technologies before starting with your proposal.
 That let's you better estimate what is needed to finish a specific project.
 If you plan on applying for libGDX for your GSoC project you should follow these steps:

   1. Fork the project on [Github](https://www.github.com/libgdx/libgdx).
-  2. Get familiar on how to work with [libgdx's source](/wiki/running-demos-&-tests).
+  2. Get familiar on how to work with [libgdx's source](/wiki/start/import-and-running).
   3. Register on the forums and introduce yourself.
 Drop by on IRC (#libgdx, irc.freenode.org), get to know the community.
 [This forum thread](https://web.archive.org/web/20200928221625/https://www.badlogicgames.com/forum/viewtopic.php?f=11&t=7889) is where most of the GSoC students introduced themselves so far, make sure to subscribe to it to receive notifications for new messages.
 The subscribe button is at the bottom of the page.
   4. Pick one of the project ideas below or come up with your own.
 Prepare your application using our [student application template] (FIXME (todo)).
 You'll have to submit this application via the [Google Summer of Code 2013 site](http://www.google-melange.com/), from April 22 - May 3, 2013.
 You'll also need to sign the [Student Participation Agreement](http://www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2013/student_agreement).
 For more information on the process, read the [GSoC FAQ](http://www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2013/help_page).
 Reading it is mandatory!
   5. Get in contact with the mentors listed below, on IRC (irc.freenode.org, #libgdx) or the forums.
-Our mentors introduce themselves on this [Wiki page](GoogleSummerOfCode2013Mentors) (FIXME (todo)).
   6. Send a pull request for some issue or improvement you made to libGDX on Github, note that in your application.
-When selecting students, we'll favor those that already demonstrated that they can interact with our community and read the docs on [how to contribute](/wiki/contributing)
+When selecting students, we'll favor those that already demonstrated that they can interact with our community and read the docs on [how to contribute](https://libgdx.com/dev/contributing/)

 ## Information for Mentors ##
 Since mentors have quite a bit of responsibility, I (badlogic) would want to limit potential mentors to the group of contributors.
 Exceptions to this rule may be made of course.
 Nex and I take on the project administrator role, which is different to that of a mentor.